Shahabuddin Razvi: As a Writer

-Activities
+Popular Statements

 Razvi held a press conference at the time of Uttar Pradesh assembly elections and appealed to all political parties to stop spreading hatred among communities, maintain peace and communal harmony.
 He further said that SP wants Muslim votes but not Muslim leaders.

 In a press conference Shahabuddin Razvi targeted Akhilesh Yadav and said that the Samajwadi Party is built on the basis of Muslims, and does not even talk about Muslim issues, now the time has come that we should think about some other party.

 In an interview with CNN-News18 TV channel in December 2021, Razvi said that we will start a movement, The Akhand Bharat, which aims to unite India and make a strong country.

 Rejecting UK Labour MP Naz Shah tweet on human rights in India, Indian scholar Maulana Shahabuddin Razvi Barelvi said in his official statement that Muslims live here peacefully and interference of any foreign nation in India's internal matter is not justified.
 Razvi further advises Naaz Shah not to try to convert his 'India Phobia' into 'Islamophobia'.